 Systemic manifestations are likely related to the inflammatory process and cytokine elaboration.
 End-organ involvement relates to hyperplasia and occlusion of the arteries serving those organs.

 Concentric intimal hyperplasia is an important underlying pathologic lesion in GCA.
-Researchers assume that intimal hyperplasia occurs when the blood vessel wall responds to injury and that it is a repair mechanism.
+Intimal hyperplasia presumably occurs as a repair mechanism in response to injury of the blood vessel wall.

 Platelet-derived growth factor (PDGF) is important in stimulating intimal hyperplasia.
 In GCA, PDGF derives from macrophages and giant cells, and this distinguishes GCA from other vasculopathies.
 In atherosclerotic disease, for example, PDGF is produced mostly by resident smooth muscle cells rather than monocytes.